recotoolsbenchmarks/DelphesNtuplizer/README.md

 Clone and initialisation
 ========================

-If you do not attempt to contribute to the repository, simply clone it:
+If you do not attempt to contribute to this repository, simply clone it:
 ```
 git clone git@github.com:recotoolsbenchmarks/DelphesNtuplizer.git
 ```